LibreSolar/charge-controller-firmware/README.md

 As the build system in PlatformIO is not the same as the native Zephyr build system, there might still be some issues.
 Generally, also `west build` and `west flash` should work if called from within the zephyr subdirectory.

+**Important:** For the STM32G4 we require several bug fixes that were introduced in Zephyr v2.2.
+The PlatformIO package is currently based on v2.1, so it is required to use native Zephyr build system until PlatformIO package is updated.

 ### Troubleshooting

 #### Errors with STM32L072 MCU using OpenOCD